Multimodal axion emissions from Abelian-Higgs cosmic strings: Abstract

 \section{Abstract}

 We show that axions can be produced from Abelian-Higgs cosmic strings due to the axion-gauge coupling.
 The strong magnetic field is confined in the string, and the electric field is induced around the moving string, allowing axion productions from the dynamics of cosmic strings.
 Our numerical analysis on the string collision shows that a sizable number of axions can be produced at the reconnection, and further emissions occur from moving kinks afterward.
-Furthermore, the simulation on the string network shows multimodal axion emissions in the sense that axions are produced in both the low-energy and high-energy regimes.
+Large-scale lattice simulations of the string network further reveal multimodal axion emissions in the sense that axions are produced in both the low-energy and high-energy regimes.
 The former can contribute to the cold dark matter and the latter can be regarded as dark radiation.
-We found that the axion with sub-GeV mass can explain the current relic dark matter abundance and simultaneously predicts a sizable amount of dark radiation which can be probed by future observations.
+We found that the axion with GeV or heavier mass can explain the current relic dark matter abundance and simultaneously predicts a sizable amount of dark radiation which can be probed by future observations.

-{\bf Introduction.--} The axion is a hypothetical pseudoscalar field originally motivated by the strong CP problem in the Standard Model (SM) of particle physics \cite{Peccei:1977hh,Peccei:1977ur,Weinberg:1977ma,Wilczek:1977pj}.
-Beyond this motivation, many extensions of SM, including certain classes of string theory \cite{Svrcek:2006yi,Arvanitaki:2009fg,Cicoli:2012sz}, naturally predict the existence of axions.
-The axion can be produced in the early universe through the misalignment mechanism \cite{Preskill:1982cy,Abbott:1982af,Dine:1982ah}, and decay of topological defects such as cosmic (global) strings and domain walls \cite{Davis:1986xc,Lyth:1991bb}.
+{\bf Introduction.--} The axion is a hypothetical pseudoscalar field originally motivated by the strong {\it CP} problem in the Standard Model (SM) of particle physics \cite{Peccei:1977hh,Peccei:1977ur,Weinberg:1977ma,Wilczek:1977pj}.
+Beyond this motivation, many extensions of the SM, including certain classes of string theory \cite{Svrcek:2006yi,Arvanitaki:2009fg,Cicoli:2012sz,Petrossian-Byrne:2025mto}, naturally predict the existence of axions.
+The axion can be produced in the early Universe through the misalignment mechanism \cite{Preskill:1982cy,Abbott:1982af,Dine:1982ah} and decay of topological defects such as cosmic (global) strings and domain walls \cite{Davis:1986xc,Lyth:1991bb}.
 For reviews, see Refs.~\cite{Kawasaki:2013ae,Marsh:2015xka,DiLuzio:2020wdo,Choi:2020rgn,OHare:2024nmr}.